Intercountry Adoption and International Adoption

 Please note: Residents of Ontario and Quebec are required to use agencies in their home province.

-Please contact our office to set up a free, private consultation with one of our Managing Directors.
+Please contact our office to set up a free, private consultation with one of our Adoption Coordinators.
 We schedule appointments during business hours Monday to Friday.
 During our initial meetings we will provide you with information about the local and/or international adoption process in British Columbia.